NimaBoscarino/diversity-boost/README.md

-# Diversity Filter, a Chrome extension
+# Diversity Boost, a Chrome extension

 A Chrome extension that adds a "Diversity Boost!" plugin to my twitter home feed.